DanialKama/ClimbingSystem/README.md

 # Climbing System
 ## Introduction
 This project is a third-person climbing system developed in Unreal Engine.
-You can access the project demo and pictures [here](https://mega.nz/folder/LDAAhb5Y#frl5IvkF-xYM8m83rz8Llg).

 ## Concepts covered
 - A climbing system that includes ledge and knob climbing. (character switches between holding or hanging based on knob location)